Premier League standings: Latest on every PL team for 2019-20

-The Premier League restarts today after a three month suspension due to the coronavirus pandemic.Below you will find a reminder of the Premier League standings as we get back to business.
+The Premier League is back a three month suspension due to the coronavirus pandemic.Below you will find a reminder of the Premier League standings as we get back to business.

 [ MORE: Latest PL TV schedule ]